Storebrand Asset Management Group Sustainability Investment Policy

 - Suggest an extraordinary general meeting

-The Storebrand Asset Management Group may exercise its engagements in collaboration with other investors where this is believed to be in the interests of the unit holders.
+Storebrand Asset Management Group may exercise its engagements in collaboration with other investors where this is believed to be in the interests of the unit holders.

-When working with other investors to influence companies, the Storebrand Asset Management Group will be acutely aware of conflicts of interests and of being put in an insider position.
+When working with other investors to influence companies, Storebrand Asset Management Group will be acutely aware of conflicts of interests and of being put in an insider position.

 USE OF VOTING RIGHTS

-The ultimate responsibility for execution of corporate governance in the Storebrand Asset Management Group’s funds lies with the Board of directors of the respective fund management company.
+The ultimate responsibility for execution of corporate governance in Storebrand Asset Management Group’s funds lies with the Board of directors of the respective fund management company.
 The daily execution is delegated to the portfolio managers of each fund and activities are reported back to the Board.
 The Board annually evaluates the execution of corporate governance.

 Guidelines for Voting

 Voting rights must be exercised to the benefit of the fund in question, with the objective of securing the best possible risk-adjusted returns for unit holders.
 Normally, the portfolio manager assesses how the voting rights are to be used.
 In all cases where we vote, the respective portfolio manager familiarises him or herself with the matters to be discussed at the general meeting and decides how to vote.
 Voting rights are exercised directly by the fund management company or by using a proxy voting platform.
-For details see SKAGEN's Voting Guidelines.
+For details see Voting Policy.

 - Inadequate information ahead of meeting